throughput-ec/UnacquiredSites/README.md

 * Whether the paper is useful for Neotoma.
 * Site Name, Location, Age Span and Site Descriptions from paper.

+##  Profiling
+Profiling logs can be found on src/output/profiling

 ## Instructions
 Review src README file to run the python package for inference.